SeedSigner/seedsigner/docs/dice_verification.md

 ## Creating seed via Dice rolls in SeedSigner (here v0.6.0)

 First we create a new seed based on dice rolls in SeedSigner:<br><br>
-Power up and boot SeedSigner, go to the 'Tools' menu and select 'New Seed' (with the dice symbols):<br>
+Power on your SeedSigner, go to the 'Tools' menu and select 'New Seed' (with the dice symbols):<br>
 <img src="img/dicedoc/sesi_tools_dice_seed.png" width="600">

 Select '24 words (99 rolls)' and on the next screen enter the dice numbers one after another:<br>